Updated: Jun 1

 A captain of a vessel, without his negligence, finds suddenly a small boat within a short distance and hits it under forced circumstances to save the vessel.
 Similarly, pulling down a house to prevent a great fire from spreading to other areas.

 Conflict in the application of the Doctrine of Necessity (salvage) in two areas –

 ii) Necessity and Larceny. (stealing bread to avert hunger)

-A crime cannot be committed in order to avoid a greater harm-
+A crime cannot be committed in order to avoid greater harm-

 Dudley v.
 Stephens, 1884- the accused were seamen.
-Their ship having capsized in a storm they along with a boy, about seventeen years of age, managed to float on a wooden plank.
+Their ship had capsized in a storm they along with a boy, about seventeen years of age, managed to float on a wooden plank.

 They continued to drift for many days’ without food and drinking water.
 When death by starvation of the three was almost imminent, they killed the boy and continued to eat his flesh for a few days when they were rescued.

 On being prosecuted for murder, they pleaded that self-preservation was the utmost necessity and they had no option except to kill the boy.
 Both accused were held guilty of murder and their defence of necessity in the form of self-preservation of life was rejected and they were sentenced to death.

 Acts done with the consent of the victim which do not amount to an offence.
 Section -87-89 & 92 say under what conditions consent may be pleaded as a defence to a criminal charge i.e. when the harm caused to the consenting individuals should not be punished in the interest of the community.

 Consent is not such a consent as is intended by any section of this Code if the consent is given by a person under fear of injury, or under a misconception of fact, and if the person doing the act knows, or has reason to believe, that the consent was given in consequence of such fear or misconception; or